 Contact a VA Pedestrian Accident Lawyer Today

-If you have been hit by a car, truck, or motorcycle and seriously injured in Charlottesville, Winchester, Harrisonburg, Woodstock, or anywhere in central Virginia, contact Kendall Law today.
+If you have been hit by a car, truck, or motorcycle and seriously injured in Charlottesville, Winchester, Harrisonburg, Woodstock, or anywhere in central Virginia, contact a pedestrian accident attorney at Kendall Law today.
 Take advantage of a free case evaluation with no strings attached.
 If we can pursue a claim for you, we will build a solid case and negotiate aggressively to recover the compensation you deserve.